By Colonel Henry Inman in 1897

-The parley was almost tediously long and the impending duel was arranged, White Wolf being very bold and defiant.
+The parley was almost tediously long, and the impending duel was arranged, White Wolf being very bold and defiant.
 At last, the leaders exchanged shots, the chief sinking on one knee and aiming his gun, Bell throwing his body forward and making his horse rear.
 Both lines, by command, fired, following the example of their superiors, the troopers, however, spurring forward over their enemies.
-The warriors, or nearly all of them, threw themselves on the ground, and several vertical wounds were received by horse and rider.
+The warriors, or nearly all of them, threw themselves on the ground, and the horse and rider received several vertical wounds.
 The dragoons turned short about and again charged through and over their enemies, the fire being continuous.
 As they turned for a third charge, the surviving Indians were seen escaping to a deep ravine, which, although only one or two hundred paces off, had not previously been noticed.
-A number of the Indians thus escaped, the troopers having to pull up at the brink, but sending a volley after the descending fugitives.
+A number of the Indians thus escaped, the troopers having to pull up at the brink but sending a volley after the descending fugitives.

-In less than 15 minutes 21 of the 46 actors in this strange combat were slain or disabled.
+In less than 15 minutes, 21 of the 46 actors in this strange combat were slain or disabled.
 Bell was not hit, but four or five of his men were killed or wounded.
-He had shot White Wolf several times, and so did others after him; but, so tenacious of life was the Apache that, to finish him, a trooper got a great stone and mashed his head.
-This was undoubtedly the greatest duel of those times; certainly, nothing like it ever occurred on the Santa Fe Trail before or since.
+He had shot White Wolf several times, and so did others after him, but so tenacious of life was the Apache that, to finish him, a trooper got a great stone and mashed his head.
+This was undoubtedly the greatest duel of those times; nothing like it ever occurred on the Santa Fe Trail before or since.

-The village of his tribe was established in the large bottoms, eight miles from the Great Bend of the Arkansas River, and about the same distance from Fort Zarah, Kansas.
-All the bucks were absent on a hunting expedition, excepting Satank and a few superannuated warriors.
-The troops were out from Fort Larned on a grand scout after marauding Indians, when they suddenly came across the village and completely took the Kiowa by surprise.
-Seeing the soldiers almost upon them, Satank and other warriors jumped on their ponies and made good their escape.
-Had they remained, all of them would have been killed or at least captured; consequently, Satank, thinking discretion better than valor at that particular juncture, incontinently fled.
-His warriors in council, however, did not agree with him; they thought that it was his duty to have remained at the village in defense of the women and children, as he had been urged to refrain from going on the hunt for that very purpose.
+The village of his tribe was established in the large bottoms, eight miles from the Great Bend of the Arkansas River and about the same distance from Fort Zarah, Kansas.
+All the bucks were absent on a hunting expedition except Satank and a few superannuated warriors.
+The troops were out from Fort Larned on a grand scout after marauding Indians when they suddenly came across the village and took the Kiowa by surprise.
+Seeing the soldiers almost upon them, Satank and other warriors jumped on their ponies and escaped.
+Had they remained, they would have been killed or captured; consequently, Satank, thinking discretion better than valor at that particular juncture, incontinently fled.
+However, his warriors in the council disagreed with him; they thought it was his duty to remain at the village in defense of the women and children, as he had been urged to refrain from going on the hunt for that very purpose.

-Sometime before Satank lost his office of chief, there was living on Cow Creek, in a rude adobe building, a man who was ostensibly an Indian trader, but whose traffic, in reality, consisted in selling whiskey to the Indians, and consequently the United States troops were always after him.
-He was obliged to cache his liquor in every conceivable manner so that the soldiers should not discover it, and, of course, he dreaded the incursions of the troops much more than he did raids of the Indian marauders that were constantly on the Trail.
+Sometime before Satank lost his office of chief, there was living on Cow Creek, in a rude adobe building, a man who was ostensibly an Indian trader but whose traffic, in reality, consisted in selling whiskey to the Indians and consequently the United States troops were always after him.
+He was obliged to cache his liquor in every conceivable manner so the soldiers would not discover it.
+Of course, he dreaded the incursions of the troops much more than raids of the Indian marauders that were constantly on the Trail.

-Satank and this illicit trader, whose name was Peacock, were great chums.
-One day while they were indulging in a general good time over sundry drinks of most villainous liquor, Satank said to Peacock: “Peacock, I want you to write me a letter; a real nice one, that I can show to the wagon-bosses on the Trail, and get all the ‘chuck’ I want.
+Satank and this illicit trader, named Peacock, were great chums.
+One day while they were indulging in a general good time over sundry drinks of most villainous liquor, Satank said to Peacock: “Peacock, I want you to write me a letter, a real nice one, that I can show to the wagon bosses on the Trail, and get all the ‘chuck’ I want.
 Tell them I am Satank, the great chief of the Kiowa, and for them to treat me the best they know how.”

 “All right, Satank,” said Peacock; “I’ll do so.”
 Peacock then sat down and wrote the following: